hugoduncan/dado/dev/ai/prompts/simplified-diff-edits.md

 You MUST NOT include timestamps with the file paths.

 Start each hunk of changes with a `@@ ... @@` line.
-You MUST NOT include line numbers, like `diff -U0` does.
+You MUST NOT include line numbers, unlike what `diff -U0` does.

 The patches must be CORRECT patches, that apply cleanly against the current file contents.